v-cakoll/docs.it-it/docs/visual-basic/programming-guide/language-features/variables/how-to-speed-up-access-to-an-object-with-a-long-qualification-path.md

 - With block
 - object variables [Visual Basic], accessing ms.assetid: 3eb7657f-c9fe-4e05-8bc3-4bb14d5ae585
-ms.openlocfilehash: a8e50a2ed04037b48091321dc0c9ac2ea1db35f4
+ms.openlocfilehash: 83670ae6af0904156b08398024658cf504b7663f
-ms.sourcegitcommit: f20dd18dbcf2275513281f5d9ad7ece6a62644b4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/30/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "68631089"
+ms.locfileid: "74346823"
 ---
-# <a name="how-to-speed-up-access-to-an-object-with-a-long-qualification-path-visual-basic"></a>Procedura: Velocizzare l'accesso a un oggetto con un percorso di qualificazione lungo (Visual Basic)
+# <a name="how-to-speed-up-access-to-an-object-with-a-long-qualification-path-visual-basic"></a>Procedura: velocizzare l'accesso a un oggetto con un percorso di qualificazione lungo (Visual Basic)

-Se si accede di frequente a un oggetto che richiede un percorso di qualificazione di diversi metodi e proprietà, è possibile velocizzare il codice non ripetendo il percorso di qualificazione.
+If you frequently access an object that requires a qualification path of several methods and properties, you can speed up your code by not repeating the qualification path.

-Esistono due modi per evitare di ripetere il percorso di qualificazione. È possibile assegnare l'oggetto a una variabile oppure è possibile usarlo in `With`... `End With` blocca.
+There are two ways you can avoid repeating the qualification path.
+You can assign the object to a variable, or you can use it in a `With`...`End With` block.

-### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-assigning-it-to-a-variable"></a>Per velocizzare l'accesso a un oggetto altamente qualificato, assegnarlo a una variabile
+### <a name="to-speed-up-access-to-a-heavily-qualified-object-by-assigning-it-to-a-variable"></a>To speed up access to a heavily qualified object by assigning it to a variable

-1. Dichiarare una variabile del tipo di oggetto a cui si accede di frequente.
-Specificare il percorso di qualificazione nella parte di inizializzazione della dichiarazione.
+1. Declare a variable of the type of the object that you are accessing frequently.
+Specify the qualification path in the initialization part of the declaration.

     ```vb
     Dim ctrlActv As Control = someForm.ActiveForm.ActiveControl
     ```

-2. Utilizzare la variabile per accedere ai membri dell'oggetto.
+2. Use the variable to access the object's members.

     ```vb
     ctrlActv.Text = "Test"